MicrosoftDocs/powerapps-docs/powerapps-docs/maker/signup-for-powerapps.md

 - Create automated workflows with Power Automate.
 - Create and manage environments and Common Data Service databases.

-If you have a Power Apps Plan 1 license or a license through Office 365, you already have access to some of these features; the trial license temporarily expands your access to include all features in the previous list.
+If you have a Power Apps license or a license through Office 365, you already have access to some of these features; the trial license temporarily expands your access to include all features in the previous list.
 To find out what capabilities each type of license offers, see the [pricing page](https://powerapps.microsoft.com/pricing/).

 > [!NOTE]
-> If you're an administrator, see [Purchase Power Apps for your organization](../administrator/signup-for-powerapps-admin.md) or [Power Apps in your organization Q&A](../administrator/signup-question-and-answer.md).
+> - If you're an administrator, see [Purchase Power Apps for your organization](../administrator/signup-for-powerapps-admin.md) or [Power Apps in your organization Q&A](../administrator/signup-question-and-answer.md).
+> - Beginning January 2020, self-service purchase, subscription, and license management capabilities for Power Platform products (Power BI, Power Apps, and Power Automate) are available for commercial cloud customers in the United States.
+For more information, including steps to enable or disable self-service purchasing in your organization, see [Self-service purchase FAQ](https://docs.microsoft.com/microsoft-365/commerce/subscriptions/self-service-purchase-faq?view=o365-worldwide).

 ## Identify your current license